 Once you are happy with the mapping, click 'Save & Run'.

-Data Fetcher will create any new fields in the output table, then run the request and import the data from the RSS feed to Airtable.
+Data Fetcher will create any new fields in the output table, then run the RSS Airtable integration and import the RSS feed items to Airtable.

 Finally, we want to ensure Data Fetcher can match up items in the RSS feed with records in Airtable, even if we move those records around.